Maritime Transport Act 1994

 You could also call this:

-If you are in charge of a ship or responsible for a marine oil spill plan at an offshore installation or oil transfer site, you must follow the rules.
-You have a duty to tell the Director or a regional council if you cannot contain or clean up a marine oil spill, as stated in section 299.
-If you do not do this, you will commit an offence.
+You can commit an offence if you are a ship's master or in charge of a marine oil spill plan.
+You must tell the Director or a regional council if you cannot contain or clean up a marine oil spill.
+This is according to section 299.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.